chris-thorpe3db/dtv-live-weather/README.md

 ### TO RUN:

-Open the project file in Visual Studio and build, or open the folder in the command prompt and run using "dotnet run", or download from releases.
+Open the project file in Visual Studio and build, open the folder in the command prompt and run using "dotnet run", or download from releases.

 [1]: https://dtvnews.org